 The shells are correctly identified for the left and right ears (L/R) which is printed in the area facing the back of the shell, there you also find the model and the total number of balanced armatures, in the clear faceplate just under the socket connector there is another (L/R) mark.

 The connector socket for the cable is a rather typical KZ 0.75mm 2 pin configuration, solid enough for most tasks, the cable plug inserts easily on the socket, some attention is required with this procedure so you don’t invert the polarity.
 Both the cable plug and the socket in the shell have notches so you can align them correctly from visual inspection and after insertion, both should be almost seamless.

 The 2 pin cable plug doesn’t really have a strain relief besides 2 little cuts in the plastic but at least it’s correctly marked with a left and right (L/R) mark.
 From the plug, a piece of memory wire runs along the twisted cable, protected by a clear sleeve.

 The 120cm cable at first looks like it has a solid dark brown color, but at closer inspection, it’s possible to see the OFC conductors protected by a dark transparent sleeve.

 This cable is rather strange because it is unusually long before the Y-Split, that split again doesn’t have a proper strain relief, exiting the Y-split there is a single braid of cable that goes in to a sturdy “L” shaped 3.5mm TRS connector, this plug at least has some strain relief, something very important if you want your cable to last a bit more.

-As a curiosity the cable impedance should be around 1.5Ω as measured with my simple UNI-T UT601.
+The cable impedance at the ground line should be around 1.5Ω as measured with my simple UNI-T UT601.